-Senator Heinrich led a provision that encourages the Space Force to establish a Space Training and Readiness command.
+Senator Heinrich led a provision included in the Report that accompanied the Senatepassed NDAA that encourages the Space Force to establish a Space Training and Readiness command.
 New Mexico, already a leader commercial and defense-oriented space innovation, stands to benefit from the establishment of the Space Force.
 As the new service continues to organize, this provision calls for the stand up of a Space Training and Readiness Command - similar to the Army's Training and Doctrine Command - that would focus on space training and education, space warfighting concepts, and overall readiness.
 The provision further calls for the command to be placed in an area of the country resembling Albuquerque - one with proximity to leading space acquisition and management directorates and leading space industry partners.